kubernetes-hy/kubernetes-hy.github.io/data/part-3/2-deployment-pipeline.md

 Kustomize has a few additional tools you can test out if you want to install it - but we'll see the usage in the next section.

+The documentation of Kustomize in propably not the best one around.
+You will find more or less usefull stuff by Google.
+One that you might want to checkou out is [Kustomize Cheat Sheet](https://itnext.io/kubernetes-kustomize-cheat-sheet-8e2d31b74d8f).

 ### Github Actions

 [GitHub Actions](https://github.com/features/actions) will be the CI/CD tool of choice for this course.
 Google also offers [Cloud Build](https://cloud.google.com/cloud-build), and a [step-by-step guide to deploying to GKE](https://cloud.google.com/cloud-build/docs/deploying-builds/deploy-gke) with it.
 You can return here to implement deployment with Cloud Build if you have credits left over after the course!